NAMlab/deepCRE_reimplemented/readme.md

 #### Single Species Training Input Files

-Training models is the core functionality of the deepCRE toolkit and is implemenmted in the script `src/deepCRE/train_models.py`.
+Training models is the core functionality of deepCRE and is implemenmted in the script `src/deepCRE/train_models.py`.
 Necessary for training are as mentioned previously a genome, corresponding annotation as well as the targets and validations genes, that were generated in the preprocessing steps.\